kilyig/0xvillage-website/content/_index.md

 * Newer cryptographic primitives (e.g. VDFs)
 * Classical consensus mechanisms

+---

+The library of the Nesin Village:

 {{< img src="nesin-kutuphane.png" alt="Nesin Village library" >}}

 ## Acknowledgements
-The photos on this page have been taken from the website of Nesin Village.
+* The first and last photos on this page were taken from the website of Nesin Village.
+* The other two photos were taken from Wikipedia.
+For the photo for Ephesus, click [here](https://en.wikipedia.org/wiki/File:Ephesus_Celsus_Library_Fa%C3%A7ade.jpg).
+For the photo for Şirince, click [here](https://commons.wikimedia.org/wiki/File:Sirince_Overview_2012.jpg).